 No training is necessary for most programs unless otherwise indicated; we will provide training and only expect for participants to be able to follow rules respectfully.

 Absolutely yes!
 We desire that all can participate and enjoy the many activities and classes that we offer.
 One of our soft spots is providing tree climbing rigging to enable wheelchair-bound individuals access into the tree canopy.
-Please contact us for details and pricing, as special rigging, time and additional staff is required for these types of accommodations (especially for tree climbs).
+Please contact us for details and pricing, as special rigging, time and additional staff are required for these types of accommodations (especially for tree climbs).